MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

   - Empowers makers to incorporate existing prompts into their flows.
   - [Use a prompt in Power Automate](use-a-custom-prompt-in-flow.md)

-Learn how to include your prompt in a flow in this quick video:</br>
+Check out this short video to learn how to include your prompt in a flow.</br>
 </br>

 > [!VIDEO 0b76ebb0-c95c-483b-b29b-7d5c0921f3a9]